10 Smart Tips for Finding Cheap Houses (Yes, They Still Exist in This Country)

 Have your real estate agent set up automatic alerts for whatever property type you are interested in so you can jump at any great deals.
 If your agent doesn't do automatic alerts, set them up with a real estate search portal like Zillow or Redfin.

 Although this works better when there is less competition, negotiating with the seller is one of the best ways to lower the cost of your home purchase.
-Be OK with losing the deal—and you’ll be on top of the negotiations.
-For more advice on negotiating a real estate deal, check out the new edition of BiggerPockets’s The Book on Negotiating Real Estate.
+Be okay with losing the deal – and you’ll be on top of the negotiations.
+For more advice on negotiating a real estate deal, check out How to Negotiate: 7 Real Estate Negotiation Tips.

 Conclusion: Finding Cheap Houses

-Hopefully these 10 tips will give you some great places to begin looking for cheap houses.
+Hopefully these ten tips will give you some great places to begin looking for cheap houses.
 I’m sure I missed some other obvious tips, so I hope you’ll do me a favor and share your favorite tip below in the comments!
+Also, if you have any family or friends who would benefit from this post, please share this on your favorite social media channel!